rust-random/getrandom/README.md

 Currently the `linux_raw` backend supports only targets with stabilized `asm!` macro, i.e. `arm`, `aarch64`, `loongarch64`, `riscv32`, `riscv64`, `x86`, and `x86_64`.

-Note that on `x86` we use the famously slow `int 0x80` to perform syscall.
+Note that the raw syscall backend may be slower than backends based on `libc::getrandom`, e.g. it does not implement vDSO optimizations and on `x86` it uses the infamously slow `int 0x80` instruction to perform syscall.
-We recommend to avoid `linux_raw` on this target arch.

 ### WebAssembly support